jaredkrinke/log/content/posts/static-site/generator-hugo.md

 Built in 213 ms
 ```

 Well, that's not encouraging.
 Apparently there's an extended version that I glossed over and is quietly required for their quick start.
 I do wonder why there's a separate build when the difference in size is only 8%.
+Maybe it's bundling other non-Go executables that aren't available everywhere?

 With *extended* Hugo, the site served up fine and the default theme initially looked adequate, but it had a lot of junk I didn't want.
 Observations: